cbcrg/tcoffee/docs/tcoffee_manual.rst

 ****************************
 How Good Is Your Alignment ?
 ****************************
 There are three strategies for evaluating your alignment.
-Structure is a killer.
-If you have two structures available for your protein family, you are in an ideal situation and you can use the iRMSD.
-If you don't, you are left with the option of using sequence based methods like the CORE index and the TCS.
+Structure is a killer so if you have at least two structures available for your protein family, you are in an ideal situation and you can use the iRMSD.
+If you only have one structure available, we developped STRIKE to compare alternative alignment.
+If you don't have any structure, you are left with the option of using sequence based methods like the CORE index and the TCS.
 These do pretty well in the CORE regions, but can be limited in the loops.
 Another killer, less often at hand, is the use of functional information.
 If you know some residues MUST be aligned because they are functionally related, you can easily set up an evaluation procedure using T-Coffee.

 Transitive Consistency Score - TCS
 ==================================
 TCS is an alignment evaluation score that makes it possible to identify the most correct positions in an MSA.
 It has been shown that these positions are the most likely to be structuraly correct and also the most informative when estimating phylogenetic trees.
-The TCS evaluation and filtering procedure is implemented in the T-Coffee package and can be used to evaluate and filter any third party multiple sequence alignment (including T-Coffee of course!)
+The TCS evaluation and filtering procedure is implemented in the T-Coffee package and can be used to evaluate and filter any third party MSA (including T-Coffee MSA of course!)

 Evaluate an existing MSA